Q3 Curve thumbnail

-Another quarter is in the books, and though there has been a considerable amount of economic turmoil, the U.S. truckload market has remained relatively calm (at least, when looking at shippers’ core freight KPIs).
+We’re into the second half of 2025, and though there has been a considerable amount of uncertainty surrounding the economy, the U.S. truckload market has remained relatively calm.

-We’re seeing a continuation of the same trends that have been on repeat since 2023: a slow growth demand picture, waning carrier capacity, and stable rates (though increasing on a year-over-year basis).
+Overall, we’re seeing a continuation of the same trends that have been on repeat since 2023: a muted demand picture leading to lower freight volumes, waning carrier capacity, and a prolonged stable rate environment (though they are increasing on a year-over-year basis).

 So what does all this mean for shippers and carriers?